ardaiynem/agentic-rag-notion/README.md

 - [x] Implement RAG pipeline for document retrieval and response generation
 - [x] Implement Notion integration for creating Notion files from uploaded documents and questions about them
 - [x] Implement functionality for detecting duplicate questions for avoiding redundant Notion file creation
-- [ ] Implement LLM agent for generating structured notion files (from markdown to notion maybe) and a self evaluation mechanism after content generation
+- [-] Implement LLM agent for generating structured notion files (from markdown to notion maybe) and a self evaluation mechanism after content generation
-- [ ] Implement a frontend (ChatBot UI) for the API
+- [x] Implement a frontend (ChatBot UI) for the API
 - [ ] Implement reranking of retrieved documents based on the query with cross-encoding

 ## Features